ArjunGupte44/ECE-570-Course-Project/README.md

 ### Goal 1: Training a model to generate medical reports given Chest X-ray images from the IU-Xray dataset using the PromptMRG framework.
 * To train the PromptMRG model on the IU-Xray dataset, run `./train_iu_xray.sh`.
 However, before doing so, make sure to change the `--save-dir` argument in the bash script to whatever directory you would like to save the model in.
 * The training loss and other statistics will get written to `log_promptmrg.out`
+* Please note this process will take multiple hours (~6 hours on an NVIDIA 3050 Ti GPU).
+Although you are free to explore the training process, we highly recommend you to use our pre-trained model found [here](https://file.io/N3VwkkmcDRq3).
+After downloading the file, please store it under `results/promptmrg/experiment_results/base_iu_model/`.

 ### Goal 2: Observe Inferencing Statistics on the IU-Xray test dataset.
 * Please note that you cannot run inferencing on the IU-Xray test dataset.
 The original test scripts to accomplish this have been significantly modified to achieve this project's desired purpose of performing AIMRG on the VQA-RAD test dataset (explained in more detail in **Goal 3**).
 There is no value or purpose in performing inferencing on the IU-Xray test dataset as we are not changing the internal architecture of PromptMRG, thereby not needing further evaluation to be conducted on this vanilla dataset.